Biblical Translation Copyright disclaimers

-This person had read up on the commandment ‘do not steal’/’do not commit adultery’ – and ever since, this good instruction has resonated with them, along with the rest.
+This person may have read up on the commandment ‘do not steal’/’do not commit adultery’ – and ever since, this good instruction has resonated with them, along with the rest.

-This is a process, as a person must learn the law of Moses, before they can observe it – hence;
+This is a process, and a person must learn the law of Moses, before they can observe it to their fullest potential here – hence;

 ‘…to be conformed to the image of his Son…’